Refined Nose, Renewed Confidence – Nose Job South Africa

 Rhinoplasty (RIE-no-plas-tee) is surgery that changes the shape of the nose.
 The motivation for rhinoplasty may be to change the appearance of the nose, improve breathing or both.
 The upper portion of the structure of the nose is bone, and the lower portion is cartilage.
 Rhinoplasty can change bone, cartilage, skin or all three.
 Talk with your surgeon about whether rhinoplasty is appropriate for you and what it can achieve.
 When planning rhinoplasty, your surgeon will consider your other facial features, the skin on your nose and what you would like to change.
 If you’re a candidate for surgery, your surgeon will develop a customized plan for you.
+Sometimes part or all of a rhinoplasty is covered by insurance.
+If you’re considering a nose job South Africa, Vivari Aesthetics offers professional guidance and world-class care.

 CONSULTATION